 I won’t delve too much into the details of how these algorithms work: see (here) for more info.

-Despite not being cryptographically solid, PIHs are still used in a wide-range of privacy-sensitive applications, such as facebook using them to fight the spread of revenge-porn on their messenger platform (article).
+Despite not being cryptographically solid, PIHs are still used in a wide-range of privacy-sensitive applications.

 Hash Reversal Attack